ledinhtan/FVM--Practical-Assignment-2/README.md

 ## Numerical Results

-We may find some solutions for the 1D Poisson problem with Robin boundary condition in my attached file (Practical Assignment 2.pdf).
+We may find some solutions for the 1D Poisson equation with Robin boundary condition in my attached file (Practical Assignment 2.pdf).

 Running the code to see the numerical results.